qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 **OK, what's the next step?**

-Head on over to the channel on YouTube, get set up for tomorrow (Wed 25 Mar) and be ready to connect to the live stream at 11:00 UK time for an hour.
-Here's the YouTube link for tomorrow's live stream episode: [https://youtu.be/X7gtbWiHTBY](https://youtu.be/X7gtbWiHTBY).
+Head on over to the channel on YouTube, get set up the first one and be ready to connect to the live stream at 16:00 UK time this coming Friday 27 March.
+Here's the YouTube link for that first live stream episode: [https://youtu.be/X7gtbWiHTBY](https://youtu.be/X7gtbWiHTBY).

 If you have any questions, please reach out to me on Twitter (my handle is [@qmacro](https://twitter.com/qmacro)) where I'd be more than happy to try and answer them.